Skip to main content

 • How you manage your time and energy

-• What triggers or environments you avoid for sobriety
+• Which triggers or environments you avoid to protect your sobriety

-At Sana at Stowe, we offer training in communication and boundary-setting, empowering clients to express their needs without guilt or fear.
-We incorporate family-involved treatment, guiding loved ones through healthy patterns of accountability and support—not control or codependence.
+At Sana at Stowe, we offer communication and boundary-setting training that empowers clients to express their needs without guilt or fear.
+Our family-involved treatment guides loved ones through healthy patterns of accountability and support, not control or codependence.

 Trust in Addiction Recovery: Rebuilding Slowly

 Trust, once broken, takes time to restore.
-For loved ones, this might involve learning how to feel safe again.
-For individuals in recovery, it’s about becoming someone they themselves can trust.
+For loved ones, restoring trust involves learning how to feel safe again.
+For individuals in recovery, it means becoming someone they themselves can trust.

 • Consistency between words and actions